-Cluster Manager
+Upgrading the Cluster Manager

-- Ensure no builds are running before beginning a Cluster Manager upgrade. - The Cluster Manager server and agent hosts must run the same version of Accelerator. - If you are changing Cluster Manager ports during the upgrade, Electric Cloud recommends closing your browser windows to avoid potential conflicts and to ensure your settings take effect. - If you want to upgrade the Cluster Manager and migrate the database to a different machine, you must first upgrade the Cluster Manager (to update the existing database's schema), then migrate the database to the new machine. - Remote database configuration upgrade triggers warning.
+- The Cluster Manager server and agent hosts must run the same version of Accelerator. - If you want to upgrade the Cluster Manager and migrate the database to a different machine, you must first upgrade the Cluster Manager (to update the existing database's schema), then migrate the database to the new machine. - The remote database configuration upgrade might trigger a warning.
 The Cluster Manager can connect to a remote database, and the user can shut down the local database (if applicable).